ccollicutt-sysdigorg/kraken-hunter-toronto/docs/learning-paths/index.md

 ---

 {: .goal }
-> **About:** This section shows collections of modules that are grouped by a common theme.
+> The learning path section shows collections of modules that are grouped by a common theme.